Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

 Ramos, Rubilar, and Obukhov \cite{BIObuk} utilize a fully relativistic 4-dimensional tensor formalism to discuss the energy--momentum of a system that consists of an antireflection-coated rigid slab of dielectric with a final constant velocity ${\bf v}$.
 Their total energy--momentum tensor is

 where $u^{\mu}$ is the four-velocity $(\gamma,\gamma {\bf v})$.
-Ramos, Rubilar, and Obukhov \cite{BIObuk} claim that the total energy--momentum tensor satisfies the energy--momentum balance equation
+Ramos, Rubilar, and Obukhov \cite{BIObuk} claim that the total energy--momentum tensor, Eq.~(\ref{EQw4.43}), satisfies the energy--momentum balance equation

-where $J^{\nu}_{ext}$ is a four-current density, that the energy--momentum tensor of the complete system is conserved, and that the system is thermodynamically closed if $J^{\nu}_{ext}=0$.
-Then the total four-momentum of the whole system is conserved and
+that the energy--momentum tensor of the complete system is conserved, and that the system is thermodynamically closed if the four-current density $J^{\nu}_{ext}$ is zero.
+Then the total four-momentum of the whole system is globally conserved and

 is a time-independent quantity \cite{BIObuk}.
-In order to test the validity of the total energy--momentum tensor, Eq.~(\ref{EQn3.61}), we consider a quasimonochromatic field in the plane-wave limit to be normally incident on a simple linear dielectric through an antireflection coating.
-The final velocity of the block depends on its mass, an independent quantity.
-In order to proceed unencumbered, we take the low-velocity limit.
-Evaluating the $\nu=0$ element of Eq.~(\ref{EQn3.62}), we obtain
+In order to test the validity of the total energy--momentum tensor, Eq.~(\ref{EQw4.43}), we consider a quasimonochromatic field in the plane-wave limit to be normally incident on a simple linear dielectric through a gradient-index antireflection coating.
+Evaluating the $\nu=0$ element of Eq.~(\ref{EQw4.44}), we obtain